alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 Gateway components: Spring Netflix Zuul, Spring Cloud Gateway;

-More components, such as Spring Cloud LoadBalabcer, will be supported in the future.
+More components, such as Spring Cloud LoadBalancer, will be supported in the future.

 ## Examples